Why "Sea of Insanity"?

 Uh, are you just making these myths up as you go or what?
 Or: I don't remember it happening like that . . .

 I try my best to stay true to the spirit of the original mythology, but sometimes there are several variations on a myth.
-When this happens (example: Artemis and Orion), I will attempt to reconcile the versions as well as I can.
-Sometimes this may mean a mutation or twisting of the original myth, but I'll never warp anything wholesale (*coughClashoftheTitanscough*).
+When this happens (example: Artemis and Orion), I subscribe to the axiom "all myths are true".
+It is not unusual for the immortals to pick and choose whichever version supports their current stance, or even to shift versions in mid-argument; this is not considered lying.
 On rare occasions I'll "create" a myth, but said myth will generally be something that could be inferred from certain circumstances.

 . . . and then of course there are some times when I just make a mistake, but we'll just quietly fix those later.